Career Advice Blog

 Developing an Ecosystem, Capable of Educating and Upgrading the Skills of the Workforce

-Not only does technological innovations bring changes to types of jobs, but also alters job roles and skills required to take those roles.
-This will entail adjusting to the present skillsets while taking initiatives to bring in new skills for newcomers to the workforce.
+Technological innovations bring changes to types of jobs and alter job roles and skills required to take those roles.
+This will entail adjusting to the present skillsets while taking the initiative to bring in new skills for newcomers to the workforce.

 The report shows that for around 35% of the companies surveyed, lack of required skillset is a major hindrance to adopting emerging technologies.
-Further, 33% companies think that their workforce need to learn new skills to manage their newly introduced machinery or technology.
+Further, 33% of companies think that their workforce needs to learn new skills to manage their newly introduced machinery or technology.

-A fortunate finding of the study is that most companies are making efforts to the fill the skill void in their existing workforce through training sessions.
-Simultaneously, the India youth, who are planning or have recently joined the labor force, are pretty excited about skill upgrade.
+A fortunate finding of the study is that most companies are making efforts to fill the skill void in their existing workforce through training sessions.
+Simultaneously, the Indian youth, who are planning or have recently joined the labor force, are pretty excited about skill upgrades.
 According to the survey, 76% of the youth are interested in taking up a skill development training program with a mindset that such moves could bring better job opportunities and more salaries to them.

-Investments to boost human capital is necessary to ensure the availability of rightly skilled workforce for businesses.
-This, in turn, will catalyze technology adoption as well as enhance productivity.
-An easily accessible, appropriate and affordable training opportunities should be made available to the present and upcoming workforce to boost employability.
+Investments to boost human capital are necessary to ensure the availability of a rightly skilled workforce for businesses.
+This, in turn, will catalyze the adoption of technology as well as enhance productivity.
+An easily accessible, appropriate, and affordable training opportunity should be made available to the present and upcoming workforce to boost employability.

-Ideally, the private sector should take charge of skill modification and skill upgrade by offering requisite trainings along with proper mentoring and counselling sessions to the workforce.
-Here, use of technologically innovative platforms for skill development and training will not only act as an excellent illustration of finding a solution within the problem, but can also be regarded as a better alternative to conventional educational systems.
+Ideally, the private sector should take charge of skill modification and skill upgrade by offering requisite training along with proper mentoring and counseling sessions to the workforce.
+Here, the use of technologically innovative platforms for skill development and training will not only act as an excellent illustration of finding a solution to the problem but can also be regarded as a better alternative to conventional educational systems.

 Developing an All-Round Policy Space to Create Jobs that is In Line with Job Seekers’ Interest

-To overcome such hindrances, India should look for new ways to take full advantage of technology-oriented job market.
-In light of technology-based predictions for the Indian job market, it will be imperative for the country to develop a policy setting, which is capable of generating productive job opportunities while focusing on the interest of job seekers and the society on the whole.
+To overcome such hindrances, India should look for new ways to take full advantage of the technology-oriented job market.
+In light of technology-based predictions for the Indian job market, it will be imperative for the country to develop a policy setting, which is capable of generating productive job opportunities while focusing on the interest of job seekers and society as a whole.

 Also, entitlements and social protections, offered by employers, need to be reconsidered as per the new technology-oriented workforce.
 Novel protections along with provisions to directly link offerings and entitlements to employees instead of employers.

-If this could be achieved successfully, India could be able to generate countless new job opportunities for its ever-growing labor force, boost growth and productivity, and create improved work environment.
+If this could be achieved successfully, India would be able to generate countless new job opportunities for its ever-growing labor force, boost growth and productivity, and create an improved work environment.